Chapter 5

 [w('TO','to')]

-verb infinitive_inflection ;~Ip
+verb infinitive ;~Ip

 [w('VB',';~Ip','stand')]

-verb_complements_top_layer ;~Ip filled_subject active_voice
+verb_complements_top_layer ;~Ip filled_sbj active

-verb_complements_by_code ;~Ip filled_subject active_voice
+verb_complements_by_code ;~Ip filled_sbj active

-adverb_phrase -CLR general
+adverb_phrase -CLR particle

-adverb_phrase_layer general
+adverb_phrase_layer particle

-adv general
+adv particle

 The verb_complements_by_code rule of section 4.10 for code ;~cat_Ve involves selection of an active past participle (-ed/-en) clause as its complement.
-This occurs when the word class tag is a form of HAVE (either HVP, HVD, HV, HAG, or HVN).
+This occurs when the word class tag is a form of HAVE (either HVP, HVD, HV, HAG or HVN).

-ip_ppl_active(Ext,Displaced,SbjType,Infl,[node(Label,VL)|L],L) -->
+ip_ppl_active(Ext,Store,SbjType,Infl,[node(Label,VL)|L],L) -->

 {